Ayurvedic Studies Programs

 Orientation.
 We begin the year with a required orientation for both ASP1 and ASP2.
 Orientation prepares you for the year to come, acclimates you to the ASP culture and builds community with your cohort.
 It is an incredible time to strengthen relationships with those we will spend the academic year with and a highlight of the year.

 - ASP2 orientation begins September 13, 2019

-Our ASP1 graduates (first year students) graduate as certified Ayurvedic Lifestyle Consultants and our ASP2 graduates (second year students) graduate as certified Ayurvedic Health Practitioners, having completed a significant number of supervised clinical hours in our on-campus clinic.
-Graduates of ASP2 have the option of participating in our Graduate Clinical Internship.
-By choosing to study here, you will have the unique opportunity to learn with Vasant Lad, BAM&S, MASc, world-renowned scholar and consummate practitioner of Ayurveda, and the rest of our distinguished faculty.
+By choosing to study here, you will have the unique opportunity to learn with Vasant Lad, world-renowned teacher and consummate practitioner of Ayurveda, and the rest of our distinguished faculty.

-We have a busy clinic on campus that is open to the public where students gain training, practice and mentorship through our Graduate Internship programs.
-In addition, we have unique continuing education opportunities for alumni.
+We have a busy clinic on campus that is open to the public where students can gain training, practice and mentorship post-ASP2 through our graduate internship programs.

 - ASP Level 1

 Ayurvedic Studies Program, Level 1